 On Sunday, Feb.
 9, from 1 to 4 p.m. come to the Rensselaerville Library for Felting Hearts and Flowers for the One you Love with Sharon Costello.
 Please register for this class.
 There is a cost of $5 for supplies.

 On Monday, Feb.
 10, the library board of trustees meeting is at 7 p.m., in the library.
 This meeting is open to the public.

 The poetry group will meet on Tuesdays, Feb.
 11 and 25, at 7p.m.

 On Wednesday, Feb.
 12, the library will have a Valentine drawing party at 6 p.m.
 Make sure to get your tickets.
 The cost is $1 a ticket or 6 tickets for $5.
 Over 14 prizes will be in the drawing to benefit the Library.

 The writing group will meet on Thursday, Feb.
 13, at 7 p.m.

 On Saturday, Feb.
 15, join us for a Healthy Heart Party for children with Emileigh and Leah at 10:30 a.m.

 Do you have an Ereader?
 You have access to free ebooks and audio books through the library and your library card.
 No library card, just stop into the library and we can help you.
 Visit http://digitalcollection.uhls.org to start downloading.

-Would you like one on one computer or technology help with setting up an e-mail account, word processing, Facebook, Overdrive, Ereaders, job searching sites and more?
+One on one computer and Internet help is available at the library.
+Would you like one on one computer or technology help with setting up an e-mail account, word processing, Facebook, Overdrive, E readers, job searching sites, and more?
 Kim is offering individual sessions at the library to help get you started with almost any common everyday computer and Internet questions.
 Appointments are recommended, please visit or call the library at 797-3949.

-On Oct.
-21, the library board of trustees meets at 7 p.m., at the library.
-This meeting is open to the public
+On Monday, Jan.
+13, the library board of trustees will meet at 7 p.m. at the library.
+The meeting is open to the public.